NehalSinghal/beautifulmindmaps/index.md

 `Knowledge Process in Mind Mapping Attempt 4, NO COPY, Own Creativity`
 ![Mind Map of Knowledge Process in Mind Mapping Attempt 4, No Copy, Own Creativity](kp-4.jpg)

+## Quick Notes when Visual Facilitation by way of Paper Mind Map not possible

+Let's take presentation instance of my hobby [**Cooking**](cooking.md).
+The maintenance of file is simple, with date detailing and quick abbreviations to illustrate that a particular recipe is being prepared first time.

+This is also Mind Map in linear fashion on phone when paper visual facilitation is not possible for quick notes on hand held device.